 PALEOLITHIC ART MAGAZINE

-The first phase of the searches (1800 - 1860) Heroic Period
+The first phase of the research (1800 - 1860) Heroic period

-The second phase of the searches (1861 - 1913) Classic Period
+The second phase of the research (1861 - 1913) Classic Period

-The third phase of the searches (1914 - 1945) Middle Ages
+The third phase of the research (1914 - 1945) Middle Ages

-The fourth phase of the searches (1946 - 2002) Renaissance
+The fourth phase of the research (1946 - 2002) Renaissance

-Photographies and drawings of sculptures discovered in 150 years
+Photographs and drawings of sculptures discovered in 150 years

-"In the theatre of the lower Paleolithic the main actors are three: the industries, that is the ensemble of the types of tools for material uses; the art, that is the ensemble of types of sculptures for spiritual uses, and the fossil rests of hominids, that is the rests of our ancestors.
+"In the theater of the lower Paleolithic, the main actors are three: industries, that is the set of types of tools for material uses; art, that is, the set of types of sculptures for spiritual uses, and the fossil remains of hominids, that is the remains of our ancestors.

-The difficulties, that the discoveries of the art of the lower Paleolithic have met and continue to meet in the scientific world, give beyond 150 years, are integrating part of the history of the same discoveries.
+The difficulties, that the discoveries of Lower Paleolithic art have met and continue to meet in the scientific world from beyond 150 years, are integrant part of the history of the discoveries themselves

-The researchers of art of the lower Paleolithic have worked well, and have worked a lot, but they have not been taken in considerations by their colleagues collectors of fossils and industries.
+Lower Paleolithic art researchers have done well, and worked hard, but they have not been taken into account by their colleagues collectors of fossils and industries.